 Here’s the steps:

-Show Grid: You can turn on grids (Show Grid), which when turned on will give you further options to customize your grid preferences.
+Show Grid: You can turn on/off Show Grid.
+When the show grid is on, it will give you further options (grid size and opacity) to customize your grid preferences.

-Grid Size: This allows you to set the size of each grid square on your stage area.
-For example you can set it to small grids such as 40X40 pixels to increase number of total grids on stage (smaller areas to work with) or you can set it to larger (ex.
+For Grid Size, this allows you to set the size of each grid square on your stage area.
+For example, you can set it to small grids such as 40X40 pixels to increase number of total grids on stage (smaller areas to work with) or you can set it to larger (ex.
 100X100) so you can work with less number of grids.
 You can also set the width and height of your grid to different sizes all depending on what your needs are for your design.

-Opacity: This will allow you to decide how transparent your grid line is.
-The higher the % value the less of the grid lines you will have visible on your stage.
+As for the Opacity, this will allow you to adjust how transparent you want your grid lines to be.
+The higher the % value is, the more visible your grid lines are.

-Snap to Grid: Allows you to snap objects to the grid lines.
-When turned on, the snap option will act as a virtual magnet, where as an object is dragged close to a grid lines , it will gravitated towards the approaching grid and snap to it.
-This is used to more easily attach corner of objects to grids.
+Snap to Grid: This will allow you to snap objects to the grid lines.
+When it’s turned on, the snap option will act as a virtual magnet.
+When an object is drag close to a grid line, it will gravitated towards the approaching grid and snap to it.